 - 2025-D Native American Sacagawea Dollar: Denver Mint business strikes distributed through rolls, bags, and mint sets rather than general circulation channels.

-- 2025-S Native American DCAM Sacagawea Dollar: San Francisco proof strikes with premium Deep Cameo contrast, showcasing frosted design elements against mirror-like fields.
+- 2025-S Native American DCAM Sacagawea Dollar: San Francisco proof strikes with premium Deep Cameo (DCAM) contrast — meaning frosted, satiny design elements set sharply against mirror-like reflective fields.

-- 2025-W 25th Anniversary DCAM Sacagawea Dollar: West Point Mint commemorative proof struck in .9999 fine 24-karat gold, celebrating the series’ quarter-century milestone with extremely limited mintage.
+- 2025-W 25th Anniversary DCAM Sacagawea Dollar: West Point Mint commemorative proof struck in .9999 fine 24-karat gold, celebrating the series’ quarter-century milestone with an extremely limited mintage of just 7,500 pieces.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)